P. J. Patterson: Early life and education

 Patterson's parents were Henry Patterson, a farmer, and Ina James, a primary school teacher, who both hailed from the Hanover Parish in western Jamaica.
 He received his secondary education at Kingston's Calabar High School, and pursued higher studies at the University College of West Indies and later the London School of Economics.

 As an undergraduate at the University of the West Indies (UWI), he served as Chairman of UWI'S External Affairs Commission, where he gained exposure to world leaders and international political thought through attendance at a number of international student fora.
 It was also at UWI that he became committed to Caribbean regionalism and to the causes of countries of the developing world.
 In 1958, he graduated with a B.A.
 (Honours) in English.

 His time as a Law student of the London School of Economics consolidated his foundation in international politics and was awarded the Leverhume Scholarship, and the Sir Hughes Parry prize for Excellence in the Law of Contracts.
-While enrolled at the Inns of Court (Middle Temple), he several of his fellow students were to become future leaders of the countries of the developing world.
+While enrolled at the Inns of Court (Middle Temple), he and several of his fellow students were to become future leaders of the countries of the developing world.